asvrada/CollegeProj-Database/docs/design.md

 #### Join
 Sorted Block Nested Loop Join

+Read left column (data frame):
+This is not sorted, so sort pairs (number, row)

+Read right column, and find a equal number from left column

 Todo: with B-tree, we could find if a number is in the relation or not much quicker, without going through the whole file like what we did currently.